 The beauty of having more Drink Free Days is that anyone can do it as there are so many ways to achieve them.
 And what’s more: you can start at any point in the year!
-To get you up and running we’ve compiled a rundown of 10 ways to have more Drink Free Days.
+To get you up and running we’ve compiled some of our top tips for sticking to Drink Free Days.
 Take a look, try a few out, and see what works best for you.

 What if I have a lapse?

 Remember, it’s all about making a change that lasts and not trying to do it all overnight, so don’t beat yourself up if you slip up.
 Learn from the experience and make sure, the next time you feel your willpower flagging, you have a plan in place to keep temptation at bay.